Haleena426/Phillips-Haleena-Portfolio/final_project_Haleena_2.md

 This part of the story introduces the top 5 drug classes with shortages.
 What I hope to communicate are the adverse effects and the additional health care costs associated with these drug shortages and how unfair they are to our elders.
 From the feedback I rceived, I decided to focus more on the wy do we care aspect.
 To emphasize this, i focuse don the impact of these shortages by listing that ther are adverse ffects and the health costs associated with drug shortages.
 I am under the impression that people ages 45+ are thinking of retirement or are already retired.
 By putting on these addtional costs and having drug shortages be a detriment to their health, my audeince would care more about this.

 <img width="1038" alt="Screenshot 2023-12-01 at 4 03 06 PM" src="https://github.com/Haleena426/Phillips-Haleena-Portfolio/assets/149639567/24fb76d9-230c-4e3e-9f58-b74a7c4a2fb6">
+My feedback on this tab did not necessarily come from an interview but from Professor Goranson himself.
+He noted that your call to actions should be hyperlinked if people want to learn more information about that specific topic.
+Due to the limitations of the sketches, I just noted that each of the sections would be hyperlinked when I wasa giving my mock presentation.
+This part of the story tells, as noted, the call to action which informs our elders of their options when it comes to mitigating drug shortages.
+I had to cut out the sample size but I think that when I make these graphics digital, Iw ill be sure to add it back to show how many healthcare providers utilize the certain options.

 **Story Summary**